Noga-ng/NCache/README.md

 )->use('users');
 ```

-## Configuration State and Profile Isolation
+## Profile Isolation

-When a cache instance is created with `NCache::key()`, NCache captures the resolved state of the currently selected profile.
+When `NCache::key()` creates a cache instance, NCache captures the resolved state of the currently selected profile.

-This means that changing the active profile later does not modify cache instances that were already created.
+Changing the active profile later does not mutate cache instances that were already created.

 ```php
 $config = NCache::config(